ahmedhaithamamer/Smart-Shop-Guard-project/README.md

-# Secure-smart-shop-
+# Secure Smart Shop
-Secure smart shop is simply a smart shop project that I worked on at my Uni
+Secure Smart Shop is simply a prototype for a smart shop.
+It's a project I have worked on at my University as a part of my curriculum.